Share This Article

 Tappytoon’s Webby win matters because Korean webtoons are now platform brands

 Tappytoon’s Webby win matters because it rewards the platform experience itself, not just one breakout series.
 The Webby Awards confirmed that the 30th annual winners will be celebrated on May 11 in New York, which places Tappytoon’s fan-voted result inside a global internet awards ecosystem rather than a niche comics poll.
 That distinction is important.
 Korean webtoon companies have spent years proving they can generate hit IP, but product recognition tells the market their apps are becoming entertainment destinations with their own brand gravity.
 You can see the broader scale shift across the category.
-WEBTOON’s English page for The Greatest Estate Developer currently shows 272.2 million views and 1.6 million subscribers, a live platform metric that underlines how big Korean digital comics have become.
+WEBTOON’s English page for The Greatest Estate Developer currently shows 272.2 million views and 1.6 million subscribers, according to WEBTOON’s live platform metrics, a scale marker that underlines how big Korean digital comics have become.
 We have already seen that expansion spill into AI character products in our recent look at WEBTOON and Genies.

 This puts more pressure on every Korean webtoon platform chasing global scale